whensbrunch/awesome-deepbio/README.md

       - brain decoding (behavior, emotion)
       - anamoly classification (Alzheimer's, seizures, sleep stage)

 We further break things down by classifying papers based on the architecture of the network used (deep neural networks, convolutional neural networks, recurrent neural networks, and emergent architectures).
 As one might expect, there are definitely strong correlations between the domains and architectures (e.g. high prevalence of CNNs in biomedical imaging).
 We're also beginning to see generative adversial networks start to take hold in the literature, although for now we will classify them under "emergent architectures".
+In addition, if a paper uses a recurrent convolutional network architecture, we classify it under "recurrent neural networks" due to the relative scarcity of recurrent architectures.

 ## Table of contents